Ireland passes 'groundbreaking' bill to curb excessive drinking

-Ireland passed a landmark bill aimed at reducing alcohol consumption on Wednesday, following more than 1,000 days of debate in parliament.
+Ireland passed a landmark bill aimed at reducing alcohol consumption on Wednesday, more than 1,000 days after it was introduced in parliament.

 The Public Health (Alcohol) Bill will allow for a series of changes to be implemented nationwide, including the introduction of a minimum price per unit of alcohol, restrictions on advertising, separation of alcoholic products from retail areas inside shops and the introduction of cancer warning labels on containers.

-Note: Correction: A previous version of this story stated the bill was debated for 1,000 days.
-The bill was introduced 1,000 days before it passed.